espocrm/documentation/administration/entity-manager.md

 * Varchar - short text;
 * Wysiwyg - the similar to Text field, with the ability to format text.

-You can set a field as `required` or not required, specify `default value`, set as `audited` (to be able to see updates of the field in Stream) and other options specific to a type of field.
+Parameters:
+* Required - whether filling in of the field is mandatory.
+* Default Value - Value of the field set upon creating new record.
+* Audited - updates of the field will be logged in Stream.

 After you have added new field you will need to put this field on layouts (Administration > Layout Manager).